A trusted innovation exchange platform allows you to discover know-how and products that you can trust and directly support the innovators behind it.

 Although there has been considerable research on concepts related to information security, license management, copyright protection and proof of authenticity, the arena of intellectual asset protection for additive manufacturing is still quite nascent.

-On chain communities leveraging the InvenTrust Protocol participate in the validation and assigning of IP rights, the awarding of licenses to users, triggering of online sourcing and bidding, and the activation of smart contracting to manage bidding and negotiations as well as royalty payments.
+On chain communities leveraging the InvenTrust Protocol participate in the appraisal and assigning of IP rights, the awarding of licenses to users, triggering of online sourcing and bidding, and the activation of smart contracting to manage bidding and negotiations as well as royalty payments.

 The European initiative AM-Motion, to facilitate and ensure the progress of additive manufacturing or 3D printing, has highlighted potential issues related to additive manufacturing in the following areas: